mendhak/mendhak.github.io/posts/2024-11-08-understanding-sigstore-cosign-as-a-beginner.md

 This reminds me of StackOverflow answers regarding certificate validation errors, where the top voted answer is often how to _disable_ validation, with a wink-wink disclaimer saying not to use it in production.

 Further, I don't think it's a good idea that the verification for various ecosystems is hidden behind their own CLIs (ie, npm, gh and python).
-I would feel better with the consistency of being able to use the cosign CLI across ecosystems, but I wonder if my outlook will change in the future.
+I would feel better with the consistency of being able to use the Cosign CLI across ecosystems, but I wonder if my outlook will change in the future.

 ### Keyless is not private

 When using the keyless workflow, the email address from the identity provider (Github, Google, Microsoft) is  used as the identifier for the certificate that Sigstore's certificate authority (Fulcio) uses.
 That email address also ends up in the transparency logs since it's in the certificate, and the [Python release log](https://search.sigstore.dev/?logIndex=140392186) from above does show an email address.
 It would have been nice, at least with Github, if the masked email they provide could be used (`@users.noreply.github.com`).

 In general, I did not feel comfortable using this workflow.
 Indeed this privacy aspect is a [known issue](https://blog.sigstore.dev/privacy-in-sigstore-57cac15af0d0/), but there aren't any convenient solutions.
 A promising one looks to be Pairwise Pseudonymous Identifiers, but it's not widely supported by OIDC providers yet.
-A simple alternative is to use _keyed_ workflow, where you generate a private and public key yourself, and use that with cosign to sign the artifacts.
+A simple alternative is to use _keyed_ workflow, where you generate a private and public key yourself, and use that with Cosign to sign the artifacts.
 However this isn't too far off from just using `openssl` to sign artifacts.

 ## Automated signing is where `cosign` shines

 With CI/CD systems, there is no browser, so you can't really log in as yourself.
-Instead, cosign recognizes various well known CI systems and uses OIDC tokens that those providers can generate.
+Instead, Cosign recognizes various well known CI systems and uses OIDC tokens that those providers can generate.

 With Github Actions, there's an action to install Cosign.
 Running `cosign sign-blob` uses the Github Actions `id-token` permission to request a JWT when it communicates with the certificate authority.